 Sylvie’s last dance: a tribute to Guillem, the artist and her career

 A tribute by Ioannides Yiannakis In 29 December 1984, after a memorable performance of Swan Lake at the Paris Opera, the great Rudolf Nureyev named an extraordinary 19-year-old étoile.
-Her name … [Read more...] about Sylvie’s last dance: a tribute to Guillem, the artist and her career
+Her name was … [Read more...] about Sylvie’s last dance: a tribute to Guillem, the artist and her career

 Sarah Lamb makes her début at La Scala with Claudio Coviello in Manon